-Durian is a tree bearing large, spiky, odorous fruit much-beloved in Southeast Asia, where it occurs in humid forests stretching from southern Thailand, through peninsular Malaysia, to Indonesia and Borneo.
+Durian is a tree bearing large, spiky, odorous fruit much-beloved in Southeast Asia, where it occurs in humid forests extending from southern Thailand, through Peninsular Malaysia, to Indonesia and Borneo.

-In the wild, it may attain heights up to 40 m (130 ft), though in cultivation is more commonly around half that height with a stout trunk supporting a densely branched crown, in young trees pyramidal-shaped, with age becoming rounded.
+In the wild, the tree may attain heights up to 40 m (130 ft), though in cultivation is more commonly around half that height with a stout trunk supporting a densely branched crown, in young trees pyramidal-shaped, with age becoming rounded.
 The bark is grey or reddish-brown and flaking.

 Leaves elongated oval with a pointed tip, 8 to 20 cm (3 to 8 in) long, on top light green or dark green depending on the variety, underneath rusty brown.
 They remain on the tree in all seasons, alternately arranged and drooping along the ends of the branches.

 Flowers white, five-petaled with long stamens and large, around 6 cm (2.4 in) long by 2 cm (0.8 in) wide.
 They come into bloom in the dry season, borne in pendulous clusters arising at nodes along the branches.
 Opening in the late afternoon, they give off a strong sour-milk-like odour so as to attract bats, the tree's specialist pollinators.

 The fertilised flowers are followed by roundish to oblong green fruit with very thick and tough rind, armed with stout, sharp-pointed spines.
 These hang from the branches on strong stalks needed to support their size, which may be up to 40 cm (16 in) long and weigh up to 8 kg (17 lbs), though are more usually around half that length and weight.
 They mature at about three to five months after fruit-set then self-detach and fall to the ground, where they land with a thud.